gecio/gecio.github.io/docs/_optimist/networking/vpnaas/index.en.md

 Before we can create a VPN, we need two separate networks to connect to each other.
 For this guide, we will create these networks in two different OpenStack projects which will be referred to as "left" and "right".
 The following steps have to be repeated for both networks ("left" and "right"), assuming you want to connect two different OpenStack clusters.
-For the sake of simplicity, this guide will only demonstrate how to create the left network, as the steps to create the right network are exactly the same (for OpenStack) with exception to naming and subnet prefix.
+For the sake of simplicity, this guide will only demonstrate how to create the left network.
+For OpenStack, the steps to create the right network are exactly the same with exception to naming and subnet prefix
 In this example, we will be using the subnet prefix `2001:db8:1:33bc::/64` for the left network and `2001:db8:1:33bd::/64` for the right.

 **If you already have two networks you would like to connect via Site-to-Site VPN, you can skip to [creating IKE and IPSec policies](#Create-IKE-and-IPSec-policies-on-both-sides)**.

 #### Using Horizon (GUI)

 1. Create the left network with a new subnet.

-Within your project, navigate to Network > Networks and click Create Network.
+Within your project, navigate to _Network → Networks_ and click _Create Network_.

 [![](attachments/horizon_create_network.png)](https://dashboard.optimist.innovo.cloud/project/networks/)

-Give your new network a name, select "Enable Admin State" to enable the network and "Create Subnet" to create the network and subnet all in one step.
-Click next.
+Give your new network a name, select _Enable Admin State_ to enable the network and _Create Subnet_ to create the network and subnet all in one step.
+Click _Next_.

 [![](attachments/horizon_create_network_network.png)](https://dashboard.optimist.innovo.cloud/project/networks/)

-Assign a name to your new network subnet, select "Enter Network Address manually" and enter your desired subnet within "Network Address", if you would like to use your own subnet.
+Assign a name to your new network subnet, select _Enter Network Address manually_ and enter your desired subnet within _Network Address_, if you would like to use your own subnet.
-To use a subnet from a predefined pool instead, select "Allocate Network Address from a pool" and pick a pool.
-Click next.
+To use a subnet from a predefined pool instead, select _Allocate Network Address from a pool_ and pick a pool.
+Click _Next_.

-_For documentation purposes, we will be using our own previously mentioned prefixes._
+**For documentation purposes, we will be using our own previously mentioned prefixes.**

 [![](attachments/horizon_create_network_subnet.png)](https://dashboard.optimist.innovo.cloud/project/networks/)

-Select "Enable DHCP" and "IPv6 Address Configuration Mode" "DHCPV6 STATEFUL".
+Select _Enable DHCP_ and _IPv6 Address Configuration Mode_ "DHCPV6 STATEFUL".
 Allocation pools will be generated automatically.
-Click create.
+Click _Create_.

 [![](attachments/horizon_create_network_subnet_details.png)](https://dashboard.optimist.innovo.cloud/project/networks/)